Reviewed for accuracy by the PayoutMath team — US sellers and creators who use these platforms · Last verified 25 April 2026

 TuneCore US Payout Calculator (2026)

-TuneCore takes 0% of streaming royalties — the entire model is the $18/year flat fee for unlimited uploads.
+TuneCore takes 0% of streaming royalties — the entire model is a flat annual fee (from $24.99/year on the Rising Artist plan) for unlimited uploads.
 This calculator estimates your net TuneCore payout across Spotify, Apple Music, Amazon Music, Tidal and YouTube Music, factoring the platform mix you actually get streamed on.
 Built for creators publishing through a music distributor.

 Last verified: 25 April 2026 Source: TuneCore pricing page Next review: 25 July 2026